lucas874/visual-swarm-protocol-editing/README.md

 ![rename-node](feature-images/rename-node.png)

 For transitions, a command and role is required, in order to follow the syntax of the machine-check library.
+Here transitions are named by command@role.

 ![rename-edge](feature-images/rename-edge.png)